mirailabs/build-a-microcloud/README.md

-# Build a cloud
+# Build a (mini) cloud

-Resources to build your own clouds!
+Resources to build your own miniclouds!